 The volumes of the sound chips may need to be balanced a bit with openMSX Catapult.
 A volume balance in the tracker itself is not implemented.

-Note that this product is still under development and not all (editor) functionalities have been implemented as of yet.
+Note that this product is still under development, nonetheless all features mentioned in this manual should work as advertised.

 New in this version: